 Football boots were something that you saw Alan Ball or Bobby Moore wear in the photos on football cards, or in Shoot or some other football magazine.

 I trained in my charitable donation from America Converse Basketball sneakers, but most of the kids were older than me, wore proper football boots, and it was too rough.

-Around the same time the father of Mickey Geoghegan, a kid from my class, started a junior football club in Bath Avenue which they called Bath Rangers, even though Bath Avenue was technically one road outside our catchment area. all of us other kids joined up.
+Around the same time the father of Mickey Geoghegan, a kid from my class, started a junior football club in Bath Avenue which they called Bath Rangers, and even though Bath Avenue was technically one road outside our catchment area. all of us other kids joined up.

-We had to get an approval form signed by a parent, but Mr. Geoghegan and his friend Mr. May who helped him, were well-known in the area, so there was no problem.
+We had to get an approval form signed by a parent, but Mr Geoghegan and his friend Mr May who helped him, were well known in the area, so there was no problem.